 I believe weighted ab exercises are a must for visible six-pack abs.
-Here I am around 12% body-fat and I still have visible abs.
-The reason?
-Weighted Ab Training!

 The truth is that most guys don’t put much emphasis on training their abs with resistance, and struggle to get their abs to pop.

-The fact is your abs are a muscle and you should train them with weights just like you would your biceps.
+However, the fact is your abs are a muscle and you should train them with weights just like you would your biceps.

 Weighted Ab Training Tip: Timing Is Everything